-In the twenty-two years since I was diagnosed with bipolar disorder, I have had three psychiatrists.
+In the twenty-five years since I was diagnosed with bipolar disorder, I have had three psychiatrists.
 Two are exceptional doctors.
 I believe in them implicitly, and they have helped me stay relatively stable through the years.

 I had a horrific experience with the third psychiatrist.
 Why did I stick with him for four years?
 I didn’t have insurance.
 I was too sick to hold a job, and he was the psychiatrist the state provided.

 I am grateful for the treatment I received during those four years, and I believe my psychiatrist did the best he could with the limited resources available.
 But he had me on so many medications that I couldn’t tell whether I was coming or going!

 When I qualified for disability benefits and received Medicare, I picked my current psychiatrist and my quality of life improved exponentially.

 Not everyone has the privilege of choosing their own psychiatrist.
 If you do, find one you trust.
 Find one who is easily accessible.
 Find one who really understands how medication works.
 Find one who you believe in and who believes in you.

 I have to be brutally honest.
 I hate therapy.
 Sharing my innermost thoughts with a therapist as they nod, stare blankly at me and take notes leaves me cold.
 I have gone to different therapists over the years.
 Some were better than others, but I finally realized that therapy was not for me.

 And that’s okay.
 Because remember what I said about treatment plans not being one size fits all?
 Just because therapy doesn’t work for me doesn’t mean it won’t be the key to keeping you balanced.
 Therapy is a critical part of most people’s treatment plans, but there are other therapeutic practices available for those of us who don’t like it.